Government urged to stay on course with energy drinks ban as report is published

 Today the Committee published its ‘Energy Drinks and Children Report’, which concluded that societal concerns could justify a ban on the sale of energy drinks to children.
 However, the Committee found that the current quantitative evidence alone is not sufficient to warrant a statutory ban.

-Researchers from Fuse, including experts from Teesside, Newcastle and Northumbria Universities, previously published a study which found that energy drinks were being sold to young people cheaper than water and pop.
+Researchers from Fuse, including experts from Teesside, Newcastle and Northumbria Universities, which found that energy drinks were being sold to young people cheaper than water and pop.
 It highlighted the dangers of energy drinks and the fact young people in the UK are the biggest consumers of energy drinks in Europe for their age group.

 Dr Lake, who was also involved in a national campaign, fronted by celebrity chef Jamie Oliver, calling on action to be taken on the sale of energy drinks to teenagers, gave evidence to the Science and Technology Committee on the effects of energy drinks on young people’s mental and physical health.